cooperhewitt/go-cooperhewitt-api/README.md

 	$> echo -token ACCESS_TOKEN wub wub wub map[echo:wub wub wub method:api.test.echo stat:ok]

+Note that as of this writing you've been returned a plain vanilla `Interface` with lower-case strings which are treated as private in Go so in order to access them you have to do the weird `data := rsp.(map[string]interface{})` trick because... computers?

 ## To do

 * Setting host and endpoint in constructor